-- 13 Where (re)insurers leverage group policies and activities, they should ensure that this input is appropriately adapted for the local entity, including an assessment of the appropriateness of a group ORSA for the local entity. - 14 (Re)insurers should ensure that any plans or actions are consistent with those of the group, including public commitments made by the group.
+- 16. Where (re)insurers leverage group policies and activities, they should ensure that this input is appropriately adapted for the local entity, including an assessment of the appropriateness of a group ORSA for the local entity. - 17.
+(Re)insurers should ensure that any plans or actions are consistent with those of the group, including public commitments (e.g. commitments to net zero investments or underwriting) made by the group.